MarcinOrlowski/weekday-plasmoid/README.md

 Download `*.plasmoid` file from [project Release section](https://github.com/MarcinOrlowski/weekday-plasmoid/releases).
-Then you can either install it via Plasmashell's GUI, by clicking right mouse button over your desktop or panel and selecting "Add widgets...", then "Get new widgets..." eventually choosing "Install from local file..." and pointing to downloaded
+Then you can either install it via Plasmashell's GUI, by clicking right mouse button over your desktop or panel and selecting `Add widgets...`, then `Get new widgets...` eventually choosing `Install from local file...` and pointing to downloaded
 `*.plasmoid` file.

 Alternatively you can install it using your terminal, with help of `kpackagetool5`:

-    kpackagetool5 --install /PATH/TO/DOWNLOADED/weekday.plasmoid
+    kpackagetool5 --install weekday.plasmoid

 ## Upgrading ##

 If you already have widget running and there's newer release your want to install, use `kpackagetool5` with `--upgrade` option.
 This will update current installation while keeping your settings intact:

-    kpackagetool5 --upgrade /PATH/TO/DOWNLOADED/weekday.plasmoid
+    kpackagetool5 --upgrade weekday.plasmoid

 **NOTE:** Sometimes, due to Plasma internals, newly installed version may not be instantly seen working, so you may want to convince Plasma by doing manual reload:

     kquitapp5 plasmashell ; kstart5 plasmashell

 **NOTE:** this will **NOT** log you out nor affects any other apps.

 ---